abpframework/abp/docs/en/Community-Articles/2022-11-22-gRPC-JSON-Transcoding/POST.md

 ```

 * Here, as you notice we've inherited our service from the `BookAppBase` class.
 You might wonder where it came from.
-* **Grpc.AspNetCore** package creates auto-generated classes from our protobuf file (`bookstore.proto`).
-We just need to inherit from `BookAppService` class (it's matched with service name we define in protobuf file), override the `GetBookList` method and implement it.
+* The **Grpc.AspNetCore** package creates auto-generated classes from our protobuf file (`bookstore.proto`).
+We just need to inherit from `BookAppService` class (it's matched with the service name that we've defined in protobuf file), override the `GetBookList` method and implement it.
 That's it.
 * Also, notice we did not create the other classes such as `Book`, `GetBookListRequest` and `GetBookListResponse`.
 These are all auto-generated from our protobuf file.

-We created a gRPC service and now let's run our application (before running the application run the `*.DbMigrator` project to create the database and seed the initial data) and see it in action.
+We've created a gRPC service and now let's run our application (before running the application, run the `*.DbMigrator` project to create the database and seed the initial data) and see it in action.

 ![](grpc-result.png)

 ## Conclusion

-In this article, I've briefly introduced the JSON Transcoding feature that shipped with .NET 7 and show it in an ABP Based application.
+In this article, I've briefly introduced the JSON Transcoding feature that was shipped with .NET 7 and showed it in an ABP Based application.

 > See the [gRPC JSON transcoding in ASP.NET Core gRPC apps](https://learn.microsoft.com/en-us/aspnet/core/grpc/json-transcoding?view=aspnetcore-7.0) documentation for more information.